 (4) Account Assignment:

-Upon receipt of a properly executed and signed User Agreement Form, the Clerk of Courts shall set up an electronic filer user account and assign a user-id and initial password to be used for electronically filed documents.
+The Clerk of Courts shall set up an electronic filer user account and assign a user-id and initial password to be used for electronically filed documents.

 (5) Hours of Operation: